 Transition into our Early Years class is easy as the children already know the space and staff.
 We also welcome many new starter children from other pre-school settings and they very quickly settle due to the extensive transition opportunities and safe, welcoming environment.

 At the end of Reception year, children will be assessed against the Early Learning Goals within 17 strands of the curriculum.
-They may be emerging within each stage, working at the expected stage, or exceeding the stage within each of these areas.
-If the child has achieved expected or exceeding in all areas they are given the Good Level of Development (GLD).
+They will be assessed to see if they are working below or at the expected stage and ready to proceed to the next stage of their learning journey.
+If the child has achieved expected in all areas they are given the Good Level of Development (GLD).
 All children are different and progress and learn at different rates, so as they move into Key Stage 1, the teachers will continue working with each child at the point where they are working to ensure they continue to make progress and achieve the milestones.

 Key Stage 1

 In Key Stage 1, children begin to follow the new National Curriculum objectives.
 There is a two year overview of topics which lead the learning each term, but often 'In the Moment' planning continues as teachers recognise themes which children are interested in and will bring in mini topics in the second half of the term to maintain interest and enthusiasm.
 Daily phonics continues using Letters & Sounds Programme through a range of different resources such as Phonics Play, and children move up the reading scheme as the teacher feels they have achieved that level competently.
 We have a number of volunteers who come in to hear children read each week and children read with the class teacher as well as a whole class reading book.
 Handwriting teaching continues using The Write Path scheme to develop correct hold of the pencil, correct body position for comfortable writing and correct formation of letter shapes.
 Spelling patterns and rules are taught through the phonics lessons and spellings are sent home each week to learn.